NanChanNN/NodeImport/README.md

-# NodeInfl: Imbalanced Node Classification with Node Influence Assessment
+# NodeImport: Imbalanced Node Classification with Node Importance Assessment

-This repository contains the official implementation of **NodeInfl: Imbalanced Node Classification with Node Influence Assessment**.
+This repository contains the official implementation of **NodeImport: Imbalanced Node Classification with Node Importance Assessment**.

 ## Overview